 These are dwellings, irrigation canals, agricultural terraces, walls, sanctuaries, and irrefutable proof of critical human settlements.

-It does locate at a distance of 800 m.
+It is located 800 m away.
 To the east of Machu Picchu, underground sulfur hot springs flow from the rock at different temperatures.
-The specially built pools are suitable for use in hot mineral baths.
-The average water temperature ranges from 38 ° C to 46 ° C. There are also changing rooms, baths, and small cafes.
+The specially built pools are suitable for hot mineral baths.
+The average water temperature ranges from 38 °C to 46 °C. There are also changing rooms, baths, and small cafes.

-To get to kilometer 82, one can go from Cusco or Ollantaytambo by train.
-Another alternative to get to kilometer 82 is by car transport to Km.
-82.
+To reach kilometer 82, one can take the train from Cusco or Ollantaytambo.
+Another alternative is to take a car.

 The only way to return from Machu Picchu or Aguas Calientes to Cusco is by train.